A Disciple Lives in Community

 Participate in Discover Stonegate.
 A three-week journey to discover our story, discover being known in groups, and discover your gifts for service.DISCOVER STONEGATE

-Do You Have An Idea for a New Group?
+Do You Have An Idea for a New Common Interest Group?

 Everyone has been formed by God for a purpose: equipped with skills, gifts and passions.
 Everyone has also been formed by their experiences.
-Stonegate Groups are the place for you to take all of the ways God has formed you, to help form others.
+Common Interest Groups are the place for you to take all of the ways God has formed you, to help form others.

-We want people to be creative and invite people into their lives.
-Stonegate Groups gather people together to build relationships, be known, and grow in our relationship with Jesus.
-Whether it is leading men, women, married couples, singles, or home groups, you can take your passion a form a group at Stonegate.
+In these groups, you can gather people together to build relationships, be known, and grow in your relationship with Jesus.
+Whether it is leading men, women, married couples, or singles, you can take your passion and form a Common Interest Group at Stonegate.

 How Do I Become a Group Leader?